flyteorg/flyte/docs/user_guide/data_types_and_io/dataclass.md

 :::{important}
-If you're using Flytekit version below v1.10, you'll need to decorate with `@dataclass_json` using `from dataclass_json import dataclass_json` instead of inheriting from Mashumaro's `DataClassJSONMixin`.
+If you're using Flytekit version below v1.10, you'll need to decorate with `@dataclass_json` using `from dataclasses_json import dataclass_json` instead of inheriting from Mashumaro's `DataClassJSONMixin`.

 If you're using Flytekit version >= v1.11.1, you don't need to decorate with `@dataclass_json` or inherit from Mashumaro's `DataClassJSONMixin`.